BeanTheAlien/tf-web/README.md

 tf-web-early - TF web early access build. - <a href="" download>download</a>

 # Annoucements
 [v0.1.6+] If you haven't upgraded to the newest version, upgrade now! "kit" is now deprecated and replaced with "loadout".
 The AI has been further updated.
-The AI patch for 0.1.7 should be released in the coming weeks to play a basic game against an AI.
+The AI patch for 0.1.7 should be released in the coming weeks to play a basic game against an AI.<br>
 [v0.1.7+] The AI update has been postponed past 0.1.7.
 An annoucment will be made in the future resolving when it will be released.

 # Packages